solana-labs/solana/docs/src/apps/jsonrpc-api.md

 * Submit subscription requests to the websocket using the methods below
 * Multiple subscriptions may be active at once
 * Many subscriptions take the optional [`commitment` parameter](jsonrpc-api.md#configuring-state-commitment), defining how finalized a change should be to trigger a notification.
-For subscriptions, if commitment is unspecified, the default value is `recent`.
+For subscriptions, if commitment is unspecified, the default value is `"single"`.

 ### accountSubscribe